ckessler2/phd/Alsomitra_NNCS/README.md

  <img src="https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Figures/NNCS_Result.png" width="250" class="center" />
 </p>

 The resulting performance is quite good, but the trajectories do not follow the line as well as with a PID controller.
-This can be attributed to imperfect network accuracy and robustness
+This can be attributed to imperfect network accuracy and robustness, and performance could likely be improved with better training methods.

 ## References